apache/spark/docs/cloud-integration.md

 * Changes to stored objects may not be immediately visible, both in directory listings and actual data access.
 * The means by which directories are emulated may make working with them slow.
 * Rename operations may be very slow and, on failure, leave the store in an unknown state.
-* Seeking within a file may require new REST calls, hurting performance.
+* Seeking within a file may require new HTTP calls, hurting performance.

 How does affect Spark?